Jeremy Irons: Political views and activism

 In 2013, Irons caused controversy for an interview with the Huffington Post, in which he said he "doesn't have a strong feeling either way" on gay marriage but expressed fears that it could "debase marital law", suggesting it could be "manipulated" to allow fathers to avoid paying tax when passing on their estates to their sons, because he supposed "incest laws would not apply to men".
-He later clarified his comments, saying he was providing an example of a situation that could cause a "legal quagmire" under the laws that allow same-gender marriage, and that he had been "misinterpreted".
-He added that "some gay relationships are healthier than their heterosexual counterparts".
-He said in a BBC interview that he wished he had "buttoned his lip" before asking if its legalisation would see fathers marry sons.
+He later clarified his comments, saying he was providing an example of a situation that could cause a "legal quagmire" under the laws that allow same-sex marriage, and that he had been "misinterpreted".
+He added that "some gay relationships are more long term, responsible and even healthier in their role of raising children, than their hetero equivalents".
+He said in a BBC interview that he wished he had "buttoned my lip" before asking if its legalisation would see fathers marry sons.
+At the 70th Berlin International Film Festival in 2020, Irons said, "I applaud the legislation of same-sex marriage, wherever it has been attained.
+I hope that such enlightened legislation will continue to spread into more and more societies".

-He supports the legal availability of abortion, having said that he believes that "women should be allowed to make the decision".
+Irons supports the legal availability of abortion, having said that he believes that "women should be allowed to make the decision".
 Irons also agreed with an abortion opponent and was quoted as saying that "the church is right to say it's a sin".
+In 2020, Irons said, "I support wholeheartedly the right of women to have an abortion should they so decide".